The Wizard of Oz (1902 musical): Original production

 Most of the original songs were written by Paul Tietjens on Baum's lyrics, except for three: "The Guardian of the Gate" (although it was attributed to Tietjens), which was cut after only a few performances, "The Different Ways of Making Love" (wooing) and "It Happens Every Day" were composed by Nathaniel D. Mann.
 Mann later wrote the score for Baum's 1908 film/theatrical presentation, The Fairylogue and Radio-Plays.
 Most of Baum's songs related to the story in some way, as in operetta, but as performed, the play was more like vaudeville, and new songs by other songwriters were frequently substituted.
 In fact, the first song interpolated into the musical was "The Traveler and the Pie", a major number for the Scarecrow.
 Baum and Tietjens had written it for a play called The Octopus; or the Title Trust, which was never produced and possibly never completed.
 The song stayed in the show.
 James O'Dea and Edward Hutchinson wrote one of the show's most celebrated songs, "Sammy", in which Tryxie Tryfle sings of a lost love before King Pastoria, though the only surviving recording of the piece was sung by a man (Harry Macdonough).

 The witches are largely absent in this version; The Good Witch of the North appears, named Locusta, and The Wicked Witch of the East is a special effect.
 Toto, Dorothy's dog, was replaced by a cow named Imogene.
 The Wicked Witch of the West does not appear, but she is mentioned, and Glinda the Good Witch of the South, who had appeared only in Act Three, was written out by Mitchell in 1903.
 His re-write of that act was set in the Borderland that divides Oz and Glinda's Domain, as Dorothy and her friends try to escape Pastoria.

-New characters include King Pastoria II, Oz's true king working as a Kansas motorman and his girlfriend, Trixie Tryfle, a waitress.
+New characters include King Pastoria II, Oz's true king working as a Kansas motorman and his girlfriend, Tryxie Tryfle, a waitress.
 There is also Cynthia Cynch, the Lady Lunatic, a prototype for Nimmie Amee, Nick (Niccolo) Chopper's girlfriend.
 Niccolo Chopper is renowned for his ability on the piccolo, the subject of one of her songs, and he is shown playing a piccolo in The Wonderful Wizard of Oz, the first Oz film made without Baum's input, which was highly influenced by the popular play.
 The Wizard was presented as various ethnic stock character stereotypes, depending upon who played him.
 He was assisted by Sir Wiley Gyle and General Riskitt.
 David L. Greene and Dick Martin erroneously captioned a picture of General Riskitt as "Sir Wiley Gyle" in The Oz Scrapbook, and Donald Abbott carried this mistake over into his illustrations for How the Wizard Saved Oz.